 Air filter makes sure that the air that enters your car’s engine is clean and free from debris.
-However, just like any other parts of the car, it gets dirty over time and needs to be replaced.
+However, just like any other part of the car, it gets dirty over time and needs to be replaced as part of general vehicle maintenance.
 This brings us to the question: When do you really need to change your car’s air filter?

 The lifespan of your air filter depends on your area and usual driving condition.
 Fortunately, there are symptoms that indicate that your air filter is already filthy and needs to be replaced.